tomkat-cr/tech-assessment-agent/README.md

     * For n8n: it will create the table automatically.

-    * For oTtomator Studio: use this SQL to create the messages table:
+    * For oTTomator Live Agent Studio: use this SQL to create the messages table:

 ```sql
 -- Enable the pgcrypto extension for UUID generation